 Thick Nose Skin

-Having excessively thick skin on the nose can pose challenges in achieving desired results.
+Having excessively thick skin on the nose (bulbous nose) can pose challenges in achieving desired results.
 Surgical interventions may be more difficult to manifest in individuals with thick skin.
 The majority of the patients who had a botched nose job, have thick skin.
 Therefore, individuals with thick skin should exercise additional caution when selecting a plastic surgeon who has experience in dealing with thick-skinned noses.
-You can find more details on rhinoplasty for thick-skinned noses here.
+You can find more details on rhinoplasty for thick-skinned noses below.

 A crucial aspect of successful rhinoplasty is ensuring that the new nose shape harmonizes with the patient’s facial features.
 Each face is unique, and the nose surgery should be performed considering the patient’s individual facial structure.
 Emulating the nose of a celebrity you admire may not lead to a successful outcome.
 Therefore, striving for the golden ratio becomes important.